ratwolfzero/hopalong_python/README.md

 ### Additional Features

-- Performance Boost: Optimized with Numba's @njit for faster computation.
-- Interactive Display: Matplotlib provides an interactive plot window.
+- Interactive display: Matplotlib provides an interactive plot window.

+- Optional:
-- Execution Timing: Measures and displays CPU time for the entire process, including rendering using the "time.process_time()" function
+Execution time* and resources: Starts after user input and measures the CPU time for the entire process including image rendering and shows the system memory used.

-Since interactions with the plot window, e.g. zooming, panning, mouse movements, are also measured, it is recommended to close the plot window automatically, e.g. by using plt.pause(1) followed by plt.close(fig).
+*Since interactions with the plot window, e.g. zooming, panning, mouse movements, are measured, it is recommended to close the plot window automatically.
+This can be done, for example, by using the commands plt.pause(1) followed by plt.close(fig).
-As long as there is no interaction with the plot window, the plt.pause() time is not recorded by "time.process_time()".
+As long as there is no interaction with the plot window, the "plt.pause() time" is not recorded by the "time.process_time()" function used.

-Alternatively, using time.perf_counter() and subtracting 1 second from cpu_sys_time_used = end_time – start_time leads to similar results.
+Alternatively, the "time.perf_counter()" function can be used.
+In this case, the "plt.pause() time" must be subtracted from the cpu_sys_time_used variable.

     #plt.show()
     plt.pause(1)